thcworks/dashboard_assessment/README.md

 > ⚠️ **Note:**
 > While we’re open to Python submissions, our core platform is built in **R and Shiny**, so **submissions using R/Shiny will be prioritised** in the review process.
->
-> That said, if another tool better showcases your strengths, please feel free to use it—we value thoughtful, well-structured work above all.

-We encourage using tools you're most comfortable with while meeting the core goal: creating a clear, insightful, and maintainable summary dashboard.

 ---